 Does shape impact cost?

 The standard shapes for backyard swimming pools are rectangular, round, and oval.
 Rectangular pools are typically the least expensive because of their straight angles.
 Curved shapes — freeform, kidney, or custom — tend to be more challenging (thus more expensive) due to their irregular angles.
-According to some estimates, the cost for a kidney-shaped inground pool insert is around $2,000 more than a standard rectangle.

 Also keep in mind that your selected pool material will determine which shapes are available.
 If you’re set on an unconventional shape, you may need to go with concrete, for example, as it offers more customization than the more budget-friendly fiberglass.